 Finally, after much brainstorming, I decided to implement a few strategies and they seem to be working.
 We still have “toy clutter,” but it’s contained, and we have a lot less in the house than we once did.
 Here are a few things that have worked for my family.
 I hope some of them work for yours.

 - Select two times a year where you donate as a family.
 During the summer and around the holidays, I talk to my kids about giving.
 Right now, my oldest understands, but Jada isn’t quite ready yet.
 I have the conversation with her anyway.
 She will be ready in her own time.
 This is a chance to gather toys that are in great condition and it’s also a chance for me to pull together things I no longer need.
 Everybody wins.

 - Do an “out of sight, out of mind” test.
-To determine how attached my kids are to a toy, I put it somewhere unusual for a bit.
-If they notice it is missing and ask for it, I determine it’s a keeper.
+To figure out how attached my kids are to a toy, I put it somewhere unusual for a bit.
+If they ask for it, then it’s a keeper.
 If weeks go by and no one says a thing, it can go.